pedroarthuralvesdeoliveira/pedroarthuralvesdeoliveira/README.md

 I'm working with Docker, Pandas, Python, Selenium...

 * 🚀  I'm currently working as a Data Engineer
-* 🧠  I'm learning Apache Hop & Pentaho Data Integration
+* 🧠  I'm learning Apache Spark, Dremio, Apache Iceberg and Minio
 * 🤝  I'm open to collaborating on NGOs or anything else
 * ⚡  I like to listen to music